AdobeDocs/campaign-classic-learn.en/help/reporting/accessing-built-in-reports.md

 ---
 title: Accessing built-in reports
-description: "Understand built-in reporting and analysis and learn how to generate a delivery report."
+description: Understand built-in reporting and analysis and learn how to generate a delivery report.
 feature: Reporting
 topics:
 kt: 5090